Joystream/joystream-landing/testnets/rome/forum-module.md

 ### Users

 Forum users can create threads in categories, and post to existing threads.
-A post s
+This module does not maintain its own set of forum users, but rather depends on some external module for this.
+The rationale for this is to allow reuse of the module with a diversity of user management systems, without requiring that runtime developer must keep user set state in synch, or waste state space.

-### Forum SUDO
+### Forum sudo

 There will be a single account, called the _forum sudo_ account.
 This account is set by the Sudo of the runtime, and can